MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Defender for Cloud Apps lets you apply Azure Information Protection classification labels automatically, with or without protection, to files as a file policy governance action.
+Microsoft Defender for Cloud Apps lets you apply Microsoft Information Protection sensitivity labels automatically, with or without protection, to files as a file policy governance action.
 You can also investigate files by filtering for the applied classification label within the Defender for Cloud Apps portal.
 Using classifications enables greater visibility and control of your sensitive data in the cloud.
 Integrating Azure Information Protection with Defender for Cloud Apps is as easy as selecting one single checkbox.

 > [!NOTE]
 > This article is also relevant for Office 365 unified sensitivity labels if you already [migrated your classification labels for the Office 365 Security and Compliance Center](/azure/information-protection/configure-policy-migrate-labels).
 If you did not migrate your existing classification labels, and you begin to create new labels in the Office 365 Security and Compliance Center, Defender for Cloud Apps will only use the preexisting labels configured in the Azure Information Protection portal.